asreview/asreview/docs/source/data_labeled.rst

 such as testing the performance of new active learning models.
 The datasets and their metadata are available via the `Systematic Review Datasets
 <https://github.com/asreview/systematic-review-datasets>`_ repository.
 In
-ASReview LAB, these datasets are refered as "Benchmark Datasets".
+ASReview LAB, these datasets are referred to as "Benchmark Datasets".

 These Benchmark Datasets are directly available in the software.
 During the :ref:`project_create:Add Dataset` step of the project setup, there is a panel